When the bankcard first arrived in October 1974, the choice to apply for one was relatively simple…

 Was there enough room in the market?
 What if the new credit card was unattractive and flopped?
 What if it was so attractive that it cannibalized all the other cards?

 What was needed was a model so the team could investigate product scenarios and see what would happen to their market share, and bottom line, before launch.

 A very large experiment

-15,000 participants were recruited to provide the large amount of primary research response data needed for modelling.
+15,000 participants were recruited to provide a large amount of primary research response data needed for modelling.

 While the scale of the experiment was ambitious, it was manageable.